jhbe/prog-win/README.md

 # Limitations

-There is currently no support for programming EEPROM variables (read: semi-static RAM).
+There is currently no support for programming data EEPROM (read: semi-static RAM).
 There's no technical reason for why it could not be added, I just never needed it.

 # Known Issues